 Audit committee

-An audit committee is a specialized subcommittee of an organization's board of directors, typically composed of independent, non-executive directors.
-Its primary responsibilities include overseeing financial reporting integrity, evaluating the effectiveness of internal controls, and ensuring the independence and performance of external auditors.
-The committee reviews financial statements, accounting policies, and the selection and compensation of independent auditors to maintain transparency and accuracy in financial disclosures.
+An audit committee is a specialized subcommittee of an organization's board of directors, typically composed of independent, non-executive directors with financial expertise.
+Its primary responsibilities include overseeing the integrity of financial reporting, evaluating the effectiveness of internal controls, and ensuring the independence and performance of external auditors.
+The committee rigorously reviews financial statements, accounting policies, and the selection and remuneration of independent auditors to uphold transparency and accuracy in the organization's financial disclosures.